russell/cl-git/doc/index.rst

 .. cl:macro:: with-git-repository

-   :param path: the path to the git repository
+   :param path: the path to the git repository.
-   :param body: the body of the macro
+   :param body: the body of the macro.

    .. code-block:: common-lisp